Roundtable: Reshaping the Narrative and Toolkit to Align the Financial System with Climate Goals

 Description

-This session will be open to public participation but held under the Chatham House Rule, meaning participants are free to use the information received without revealing the identity or affiliation of the speakers or other participants.
-The session will not be live-streamed or recorded and will be available for in-person attendance only.
-Advance registration is required.
-In-person Forum participants will receive an email closer to the event date with registration instructions, as space for this roundtable is limited.
+This session will include selected participants who are invited to intervene.
+It will also be open to Forum participants attending in person, but will be held under the strict Chatham House Rule: participants are free to use the information received without revealing the identity or affiliation of the speakers or other participants.
+This session will not be live-streamed or recorded and will be available for in-person attendance only.
+Space for this roundtable is limited.